-The Beaux-Arts Gerber-designed Dodge station, looking northeast in 1925 as it nears completion.
+The Beaux-Arts Gerber-designed Dodge station, looking northeast on March 28, 1925, opening day for the line and station.
+Note the American flags wrapped around the Doric columns in front of the station and draped on the stairway enclosures on the platform.
 The short canopy and stair enclosures on the platform show some Prairie School influences, another favorite style of Gerber's.
 For a larger view, click here.
-(Photo from the J.J.
-Sedelmaier Collection)
+(Photo courtesy of M.D.
+McCarter, Collection of JJ Sedelmaier Productions)

 Dodge (1900W/200N)